Yasmine Halmane, Contributing Photographer

 Amidst the confusion, Gigante also lost touch with the individual counselor from Yale Health he was seeing on a biweekly basis.
 It took about two or three phone calls and three to four months for Gigante to hear from his counselor again.

 Last week, Yale Mental Health and Counseling announced plans to be more accessible to students.
-The Yale College Council and YMHC unveiled a joint initiative to increase access to mental health care.
+The Yale College Council and YMHC unveiled a joint initiative to increase access to mental health care like the one serviced by professionals such as the Trauma Counselling Psychologists and Therapists.
 In the coming weeks, students can request same-day intake appointment times on Mondays, Tuesdays, Thursdays and Fridays.
 The clinician that evaluates them will remain their contact person until they are assigned a new counselor.
 But Gigante did not have access to these new reforms during the past summer.

 “One of the consequences of having untreated mental health issues is it’s often hard to take the initiative to reboot mental health treatment when one is not receiving treatment,” Gigante told the News.
 “As somebody who has benefited a lot from regular mental health treatment, losing that at a time when mental health became more difficult certainly made an already difficult time worse.”